 Mixing Animations can be blended together.
 For example, a character could play a shoot animation while also playing a walk, run or swim animation.
 Changing from one animation to another can be smoothly crossfaded.

 - Procedural animation Bones can be manipulated through code, allowing for effects like shooting toward the mouse position, looking toward nearby enemies, or leaning forward when running up hill.

 The dopesheet is at the heart of animating.
 It provides a detailed view of all the timelines that make up an animation and allows fine adjustments to be made to the animation's timing.

 The graph editor defines bezier curves for interpolation between keys, allowing for much more life-like movement.

-Constraints can be defined to animate using inverse kinematics (IK) and the Pose tool makes use of IK to quickly pose a skeleton.
+Constraints can be defined to animate using inverse kinematics (IK) and the Pose tool uses multi-bone IK to quickly pose a skeleton.

 Skins allow switching between sets of attachments.
 They provide organization for attachments and enable animations that change attachments to be reused for different characters.

 A bounding box is a polygon that is attached to a bone.
 Like images, the polygon is manipulated as the bone moves.
 This can be used for hit detection and physics integration.

 Instead of drawing rectangles, meshes allow you to specify a polygon inside your image.
 This improves the fill rate because pixels outside the polygon won't be drawn, which is especially important for mobile game.
 Meshes also enable FFD and skinning.